NinhvanLuyen/DIPrinciple/README.md

 ### Interface segregation.

 ### Dependency inversion.
-the dependency inversion principle is a specific form of decoupling software modules.
+The dependency inversion principle is a specific form of decoupling software modules.
 When following this principle, the conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus rendering **high-level modules independent of the low-level module implementation details**.